TECL Dividend: Yield, Schedule, and What to Expect

 +

 Approximately Approximately 0.2% (minimal and variable; leveraged funds rarely pay meaningful distributions) as of early 2026.
-Yield moves with price and distributions, so treat it as a recent snapshot and verify the current figure on Direxion's fund page.
+On a $10,000 position that is roughly $20 of distributions a year before tax.
+The S&P 500 yields around 1.2%, so TECL pays meaningfully less than the broad market.
+Yield is trailing distributions divided by price, so it moves when either changes; verify the current figure on Direxion's fund page.

 How often does TECL pay a dividend?